AnubhavKumarGupta/Counter/README.md

 The project consists of the following files:

 * `index.html`: The main HTML file containing the webpage layout and structure.
-* `word.css`: The CSS file that styles the webpage elements.
+* `style.css`: The CSS file that styles the webpage elements.
-* `word.js`: The JavaScript file that handles the text analysis and manipulation functionalities.
+* `main.js`: The JavaScript file that handles the text analysis and manipulation functionalities.

 ##